 Safe work practices are paramount in all aspects of industrial work.
-Students will receive training in each piece of equipment using manufacturers' safety recommendations.
+Students will receive training in each piece equipment manufacturers' safety of using recommendations.
 Students will learn to identify and follow safe work practices as well as inspections of power equipment (portable & stationary), hand tools and also demonstrate the safe and proper use of each tool.
 Students will receive State of Montana certification for the operation of a 4500 lb. lift truck.
 This course will include instruction on how to safely use slings, hitches, rigging hardware, sling stress, hoists, rigging operations and practices.